 Some screen tents can also successfully handle the elements better than others, thanks to their wind- and water-resistant panels.
 Do keep in mind that water-resistant screen tents are just that: water-resistant.
 They are not waterproof.
 After a prolonged rain or thunderstorm, they will take on water, so don’t leave water-sensitive items in these tents for long during rainy weather.

-Magnetic closures are easy to navigate, but they’re often the least insect-proof and weatherproof.
+The easiest entryways to navigate are those with magnetic closures, but they’re often the least insect-proof and weatherproof.
 Zippered entries can be difficult to manipulate one-handed, but they do help to ensure unwanted pests aren’t able to pass through to steal food or leave a mess.
 Regardless of the entryway style, many screen tents feature convenient tiebacks to hold the screen open when you want to pass through freely.

 The location where you’re planning to kick back and relax has a serious bearing on choosing the best screen tent.
-If it’s just a backyard getaway, a large tent that might be a bit heavy or difficult to carry is fine.
+A large tent that might be a bit heavy or difficult to carry is fine if it’s just a backyard getaway.
 However, taking the festivities off-grid requires a screen tent with some serious portability chops.

-For portable screen tents, being lightweight and being compact are important characteristics.
-Some screen tents can be packed down to the size of a large duffel bag—a real benefit for car camping and other scenarios with limited space.
+For portable screen tents, being lightweight and being compact are two essential characteristics.
+As mentioned earlier, some screen tents can be packed down to the size of a large duffel bag—a real benefit for car camping and other scenarios with limited space.

 If you’re concerned about looking like an old-timey cartoon character tangled in ropes, poles, and mesh during setup, it’s understandable.
 Some screen tents are downright impossible for one person to assemble on their own.
-However, there are plenty of options that allow for easy setup and breakdown with ease, even for one person.
+However, there are plenty of options that allow for easy setup and breakdown, even for one person.